Suk-Be/fullstack-homepage/backend/README.md

 </Button>;
 ```

-create a route for github callback: <http://localhost:8000/api/auth/github/callback>
+create the route created by backend ('<http://localhost:5173/auth/callback>')

-When this route is called <AuthCallback /> component is rendered.
+It is not the auth/github/callback route.

 ```tsx routes.tsx
 const routes: RouteObject[] = [